 “Colloquial” means not formal or literary.
 Funny, but “recused” is a legal term, not a colloquial one.
 Huck Finn did not have a term for “recused.”
 “Recusal” is used by lawyers, judges, and board members, and it means that you step out of the matter: no more participating in discussions, decisions, or voting.
 Period.

 In the field of ethics, we would call Ms. Foxx an amoral technician.
 Amoral technicians find interpretations, ways to do what they want to do without technically violating the law.
-However, to the outside world, their conduct produces head-shaking, head-rolling, and exasperation.
+However, to the outside world, their conduct produces head-shaking, eye-rolling, and exasperation.
 Colloquially speaking, it is weasel behavior.

 UPDATE: April Perry, the chief ethics officer, and Mark Rotert, the chief of the Conviction Integrity Unit, for the Cook County State Attorney’s office, have submitted their resignations.
 Meanwhile, the Cook County Inspector General continues an investigation into the office’s sudden dismissal of all charges against Mr. Smollett.